Frequently Asked Questions for Spas

 - Enzymes tend to push the pH up.
 So it is best to keep your pH on the low side of normal; around 7.2.

 Q – What happens when pH is out of balance?

-- pH that is not balanced is corrosive to your spa equipment and can be irritable to your skin and eyes.
+- pH that is too low is corrosive to your spa equipment and can be irritable to your skin and eyes.